Glaucoma Treatment Erie

 Since glaucoma symptoms often go unnoticed, it's important to have regular eye exams with a qualified doctor.
-The doctors at Contemporary Ophthalmology of Erie, PA, use sophisticated diagnostic tools to identify glaucoma early on so that you can avoid debilitating vision loss.
+The doctors at our Erie office use sophisticated diagnostic tools to identify glaucoma early on so that you can avoid debilitating vision loss.
 Open-angle glaucoma, the most common form of glaucoma, takes years to cause optic nerve damage but can be successfully managed when caught early.

 Should you suffer from glaucoma, our board-certified eye doctors have the wide-ranging expertise needed to tailor treatment to your type of glaucoma and stage of the disease.
-Drs.
-Howard Levin and Vincent Imbrogno are board-certified ophthalmologists and Dr. Emily Washek is the only fellowship-trained cornea specialist in the area.
-Our optometrist Ravinder Sabherwal has special training in both diagnosis and non-surgical treatment of glaucoma.
+Dr. Howard Levin and Dr. Vincent Imbrogno are board-certified ophthalmologists and Dr. Emily Washek is the only fellowship-trained cornea specialist in the area.
+Our optometrist Dr. Ravinder Sabherwal has special training in both diagnosis and non-surgical treatment of glaucoma.

 Concerned about eye care costs?
 Glaucoma treatments are typically covered by major medical insurance.